Deathsbreed/ConsoleChat/README.md

 ConsoleChat
 ===========

-This program was made as a personal project to learn a bit of networking in Java.
-It is quite simple, and was made with Java 1.7 (although it can most likely work with 1.6 as well).
-Even though this was just made for personal learning, I do plan on improving on it every now and then by adding new features.
+This program was made as a personal project to learn Java network programming.
+The concept of it is rather simple, all it does is send messages to a server which, in turn, sends the message to everyone else (aside from some other commands added).
+Although the license does say GNU GPLv3, this license will not trully be enforced, however, take into account that if you make your programs open-source others like you will be able to learn from them.

+<h3>Compilation</h3>
+<i>Compile in the corresponding directory.</i>

+    $ javac Server.java
+    $ javac Client.java